isschrack/cmpm-121-D3-isschrack/PLAN.md

 #### Crafting Requirements

-- [ ] Player can now craft a token a value higher than before
+- [x] Player can now craft a token a value higher than before
 - [ ] The game now requires that threshold to be reached for victory to be declared
+- [x] Add something to UI to show user the orders of rankings